What we're doing

 The Council's Forward Planning team is working towards the following:

 Three stages of consultation for the new Local Plan strategy and site allocations have taken place.
-A further consultation is expected to take place in early 2017.
-Work on the Evidence Base for the new Local Plan is currently being undertaken.
+Consultation on the Local Plan Review Proposed Submission (incorporating proposed modifications) takes place from 3 January – 14 February 2017.

 The Council has produced a list of sites and features in Mid Devon that have historic value and importance to local communities.
 The register is updated whenever information about additional heritage assets becomes available.